Friday, August 30, 2019

 Mandy looked up from her book.
 "Flower and flour.
 Those are homophones (HAW-muh-fohnz)," she said.
 "That's what we call two words you say the same but that have different spellings and different meanings, like 'bough' from your spelling list and 'bow' like when you take a bow after you are done performing."

 "I do this," Jolena said, "when I'm done performing a dance."
-She got down from her seat and bent over to show them.
+She got down to the floor and bent over to show them.

 "When I am done performing a triple flip, though, I do this."